valentinfrlch/ha-llmvision/README.md

 > **Claude 3.5 Sonnet** achieves strong performance - comparable to GPT-4o - in the Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark MMMU<sup>1</sup>, while being 40% less expensive.
 This makes it the go-to model for most use cases.

-gpt4vision is compatible with multiple providers, each of which has different models available.
+LLM Vision is compatible with multiple providers, each of which has different models available.
 Some providers run in the cloud, while others are self-hosted.
 To see which model is best for your use case, check the figure below.
 It visualizes the averaged MMMU<sup>1</sup> scores of available cloud-based models.
 The higher the score, the better the model performs.

 <img src="benchmark_visualization\benchmark_visualization.jpg" alt="MMMU Benchmark visualization">